samucodesh/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 ### Creating a Contributor Insight Page

-OpenSauced Contributor Insights feature allows you to categorize, monitor, and analyze various groups of contributors.
-This feature offers insights into each contributor's activities and contributions, helping you to track individual contribution histories, identify active engagement, recognize new or alumni contributors, and compare the performance of different contributors.
+The OpenSauced Contributor Insights feature allows you to categorize, monitor, and analyze various groups of contributors.
+This feature offers insights into each contributor's activities and contributions, helping you track individual contribution histories, identify active engagement, recognize new or alumni contributors, and compare the performance of different contributors.

 The Contributor Insights features allow you to: